-Value of intangible assets relating to acquisitions
+Value of intangible assets relating to acquisitions.
 The Group has allocated portions of the cost of acquisitions to client contracts and relationships intangibles, valued using the multi-period excess earnings method.
-These calculations require the use of assumptions.
+These calculations require the use of assumptions including future customer retention rates and cash flows.